LuxxxLucy/recurrent-attention-model-revisited/README.md

-# Recurrent Visual Attention Revisited from an active information sampling perspective
+# Revisit Recurrent Attention Model from an Active Sampling Perspective

-This reposity contains the code and some implementation detail of the NeurIPS workshop paper < [Recurrent Visual Attention Revisited from an active information sampling perspective, Jialin Lu](https://openreview.net/forum?id=HJlVEQt8Lr) >.
+This reposity contains the code and some implementation detail of the NeurIPS workshop paper < [Revisit Recurrent Attention Model from an Active Sampling Perspective, Jialin Lu](https://openreview.net/forum?id=HJlVEQt8Lr) >.

 ## Model Description